 Start with the filling so that it has time to get cold before filling the pop tarts.

-- Throw some fresh or frozen blueberries into a saucepan, along with lemon zest, juice and sugar.
+- Cook: Add fresh or frozen blueberries into a saucepan, along with lemon zest, juice and sugar and bring to a boil.

-- Now just let it simmer until it thickens.
+- Thicken: Add a slurry of cornstarch and water and let it simmer until it thickens.

 Using fresh or frozen berries will make a difference to how much liquid there is in this filling – frozen will release more water than fresh.
 Cook it until you can draw a line through the back of a spoon without the sauce running but if it looks too thick on chilling, just add a dash of water to loosen it up.

-This is my absolute favourite pie crust and I’ve used it in everything from these Nutella Hand Pies to my Warm Apple Crostata.
+This is my absolute favorite pie crust for homemade pop tarts.
 It’s buttery, crisp and super flaky and takes just minutes to put together.

-- All the ingredients are blitzed together in a food processor just for a minute or so with iced water added last while the processor is running.
+- Blend: Add all the ingredients to a food processor and let it run for just a minute or two until combined.
+Add ice water last while the processor is running.

-- Gently pull it together into a disk, wrap it in plastic wrap or baking paper and chill it for 45 minutes.
+- Chill: Gently pull the dough together into a disc, wrap it in plastic wrap and chill it for 45 minutes.

-- Repeat the process with the second disk of dough.
+- Repeat: Do the process again with the second disk of dough.

-- Brush the top with an egg wash and cut two small slits in each one, then bake.
+- Egg Wash: Brush the top with an egg wash and cut two small slits in each one, then place on a baking sheet lined with parchment paper and bake for 25-27 minutes in oven preheated to .

 If you don’t have a food processor, you can make this crust by hand by using a knife or pastry cutter to ‘cut’ the ingredients together in a bowl.